“Vive L’Empereur” by Edouard Detaille

-- Title in English: Long live the Emperor – Charge of the Fourth Hussars at the Battle of Friedland, June 14, 1807
+- Title: Long live the Emperor – Charge of the Fourth Hussars at the Battle of Friedland, June 14, 1807

-- Title in French: Vive L’Empereur charge du quatrième hussards à la bataille de Friedland, 14 juin 1807,
+- French: Vive L’Empereur charge du quatrième hussards à la bataille de Friedland, 14 juin 1807,

 - Artist: Edouard Detaille

 - Dimensions: 445.0 cm × 512.5 cm (175.2 in × 201.77 in)

 - Museum: Art Gallery of New South Wales